ClinGen/clincoded/docs/auth0-setup.md

 ## Slack notification setup

-Note: do to the nature of the way the rule is built, a slack notification will be sent whenever a user with a login count of 0 or 1 logs in (this happens automatically on registration).
+Note: do to the nature of the way the rule is built, the Slack notification is sent whenever a user with a login count of 0 logs in (this happens automatically on registration).
 This means that accounts that were manually added via the Auth0 Management Dashboard will still trigger a Slack notification on their first sign-in due to their login count being 0.

 1. Navigate to the Slack [App Directory](https://clingenstanford.slack.com/apps/) then search for and/or select '**Incoming WebHooks**'